fkwilken/dent-testing/docs/How_to_bringup_HW_testbed.md

   The IPv6 global address is not configured
   To change the IP address, log in as admin (password: admin) below
 ```
+## License IxNetwork VE
+Before tests can be run, IxNetwork VE must be licensed.
+From the start page, Settings Gear -> Administration -> License Manager provides an easy way to locally host a license.
+Once licensed, see the doc on [running testcases](How_to_run_testcases.md).